Middle Fork Boise River

 • Seasons and limits for fall Chinook Salmon and Coho Salmon can be found here

-Steelhead (ocean-going)
+Steelhead (ocean-run)

 Sturgeon

-• Sturgeon limit is 0, catch-and-release
+• Sturgeon - catch-and-release

 • Sturgeon must not be removed from the water and must be released upon landing